enasequence/ena-browser-documentation/help_and_guides/moving_from_release.rst

 The last release will be number 143.

 The European Nucleotide Archive (ENA) captures, preserves and presents the world's nucleotide sequence data.
-Since 1982 the European Nucleotide Archive has made 140 individual releases, providing a quarterly snapshot of ENA assembled/annotated sequence data.
+Since 1982 the European Nucleotide Archive has made more than 140 individual releases, providing a quarterly snapshot of ENA assembled/annotated sequence data.
 During this time, changes to the ways in which users access ENA data, have led us to develop a portfolio of data access tools, such as our daily FTP